Varsity Stadium

-Varsity Stadium is an outdoor collegiate football stadium located in Toronto, Ontario, Canada.
-It is home to the Toronto Varsity Blues, the athletic teams of the University of Toronto.
+Varsity Stadium is an outdoor collegiate stadium located in Toronto, Ontario, Canada.
+It is located at the "Varsity Centre & Arena", a sports complex on the University of Toronto's St. George campus.
 Athletic events have been hosted on the site since 1898; the current stadium was built in 2007 to replace the original permanent stadium built in 1911.
 Varsity Stadium is also a former home of the Toronto Argonauts, and has previously hosted the Grey Cup, the Vanier Cup, several matches of the 1976 Summer Olympics soccer tournament, and the final game of the North American Soccer League's 1984 Soccer Bowl series (which was also the last game played by the original NASL).
 It is located next to Varsity Arena.

+The stadium is home to the Toronto Varsity Blues football, soccer, and rugby teams.

 History

 Athletic teams of the University of Toronto have used the site as an athletic ground since 1898.
 In 1911, the university opened Varsity Stadium.

 First stadium

 Canadian sprinter Percy Williams set a world record in the 100 metres with a time of 10.3 seconds at Varsity Stadium during the Canadian Track and Field Championships in 1930.

 Varsity Stadium has for its entire history been host to the University of Toronto's collegiate Canadian football team, the Varsity Blues.
 However it was, until the opening of Exhibition Stadium in 1959, the home of the Toronto Argonauts of what would become the Canadian Football League.
 Although it has not hosted a meaningful CFL game in almost half a century, it still holds the record for the number of times any stadium has hosted the Canadian professional football championship game, the Grey Cup.
 Capacity of the stadium has varied with time, but peaked at about 22,000 in the 1950s although, with the use of temporary bleachers, a record crowd of 27,425 watched the Edmonton Eskimos defeat the Montreal Alouettes 50–27 in the 1956 Grey Cup final.
 Perhaps the most famous Canadian football game played in the Stadium was the 1950 Mud Bowl for the Grey Cup championship.

 During the 1976 Summer Olympics, Varsity Stadium hosted several soccer matches, and was the site of the semi-final game between Brazil and Poland.

 The NASL's Toronto Metros-Croatia used Varsity Stadium through 1978, before moving to Exhibition Stadium.
 They returned six years later as the Toronto Blizzard and again made it their home for the 1984 season.
 On October 3, 1984, before 16,842 fans, the last game ever contested in the original North American Soccer League was played at Varsity Stadium when the Chicago Sting defeated the Blizzard 3–2 to win the deciding game of 1984 Soccer Bowl Series.
 The NASL would fold before the start of the next season.